An Unexpected Journey

 Jeneva Sotello and her husband Vernon Kistler were surprised when they discovered they were expecting another baby.
 They hadn’t planned on welcoming a new addition, and they were initially stressed and worried about how they would manage with an already full household.
 But they soon embraced the idea and couldn’t wait for Baby Vernon’s arrival.

 Because she had no problems during pregnancy, Jeneva decided to deliver Baby Vernon at CHRISTUS Santa Rosa Hospital – Westover Hills.
 The couple didn’t anticipate needing access to a level IV neonatal intensive care unit (NICU) and weren’t expecting anything out of the ordinary.
-However, as soon as Baby Vernon was born, he would need to be transferred to The Children’s Hospital of San Antonio (CHofSA) because he had trouble breathing.
+However, as soon as Baby Vernon was born, he would need to be transferred to CHRISTUS Children's because he had trouble breathing.

 “I barely got to see him after delivery.
 The nurses took him immediately and then informed me that he would need to be transferred because he was in distress,” said Jeneva.
 “I got to give him a quick kiss, and then they whisked him away.”

 Jeneva had to spend the night in the hospital because doctors wanted to monitor her after giving birth; she would have to wait until the next day to see Vernon again.

 “As soon as I was discharged, I headed over to CHRISTUS Children's so I could see my baby.
 The doctors had Vernon connected to a bunch of machines and were giving him lots of medication because he wasn’t responding to any of the other treatments,” said Jeneva.
 “It was a scary sight.”